ricardodpcosta/ricardodpcosta.github.io/fvlib.md

 ### Contributing

 The FVLib code is not currently an open-source project.
-However, anyone willing to contribute to the project and/or making use of its potentialities on a collaboration basis is welcome.
+However, anyone willing to contribute to the project and/or making use of its capabilities on a collaboration basis is welcome.
 If you are interested in using it or need further details, you can always [contact me](mailto:rcosta@dep.uminho.pt).